shirsh12/BigMart-Sales-Prediction/README.md

 The data has missing values as some stores do not report all the data due to technical glitches.
 Hence, it will be required to treat them accordingly.

 ##  Project Highlights
-    Understanding the problem Statement
+   1.Understanding the problem Statement

-    Importing the Dataset and performing basic EDA
+   2.Importing the Dataset and performing basic EDA

-    Checking for the null values and describing the variables
+   3.Checking for the null values and describing the variables

     Imputation of the Null-Values using pivot tables